egnyte/cloudimized/README.md

 4. Dumps all results in yaml files format in local Git repo
 5. Checks local Git repo state and detects all changed resource
 6. For each detected change performs additional information gathering:
-   1. Get GCP Logs for change to identify changer's identity
+   1. Get GCP Logs for change to identify changer's identity (only GCP)
-   2. Identifies manual changes
+   2. Identifies manual changes (only GCP)
       1. *changes performed directly by individual users as opposed to service accounts i.e. changes done outside of Terraform*
    3. (optional) If change performed via Terraform Service Account, identify related Terraform runs.
       1. Get Terraform Runs URL